 The most impactful experience she has had in her life is going on exchange last semester to Dijon, France.
 The trip taught her a lot about the trials and tribulations of empathy amongst fellow humans, even if and perhaps especially because the experience was cut short by Covid-19.
-The following is a collection of some of her musings on the subject, and she would certainly appreciate it if you sent her a note (@nellythebean on Instagram) if you have any answers to the questions and ideas posed.
+The following is a collection of some of her musings on the subject.

 The tensions between the individual and the collective have never been more fraught.
 And, given that I read Susan Sontag’s Regarding the Pain of Others this winter, recently I’ve been thinking a lot about empathy, the way we travel up and through these links between ourselves and others.